ichisemasashi/Nim_in_action/nimprogramming/tmp.md

-The [tables]{.mod} module of the Nim standard library provides many more functions for interacting with [Tables].
+The [tables] module of the Nim standard library provides many more functions for interacting with [Tables].
 Most are easy to understand and use.
-When you inspect the API docs of the [tables]{.mod}
-module, you will discover that beside the [Table] data type also a [TableRef] exists.
+When you inspect the API docs of the [tables] module, you will discover that beside the [Table] data type also a [TableRef] exists.
 The [Table] type has value semantics, that is if you copy a whole table instance, then the whole content is